Peach PRC: Personal life

-Curnow's honesty with her troubling body image has led some to believe she may be battling undiagnosed body dysmorphia, posting about her filler injections and procedures on her chin and lips as well as negative self-talk in her TikToks and Twitter.
+Curnow has been open about her battles with addiction in her TikTok videos, as well as her experiences with borderline personality disorder and ADHD, including hyperfixation.

 Relationship with Alex Williamson

 On 28 April 2021, Curnow made a post on social media, alleging abusive and predatory behaviour by her former boyfriend, Australian comedian Alex "Shooter" Williamson.
 Williamson responded in a series of stories on Instagram, claiming the allegations were "horse shit" and accusing PRC of domestic violence, recounting an incident in which she allegedly tried to kick down a door while he was on the toilet.
 Williamson was subsequently dropped by his management a day later, and the lineup of the Perth and Sydney comedy festivals on 3 May.
 Williamson has rebuked all claims.
 Following the allegations against him, Instagram removed Williamson's profile.
 Williamson claimed this was the second time Curnow had attempted to "deplatform" him, after which she removed the posts.
-Other celebrities corroborated and supported Curnow's story, coming out with their own personal trauma with Williamson.